 Salt and pepper chicken generously.
 Brown chicken in batches, one layer at a time, being careful not to overcrowd the pan.
 Cook each side for 5-8 minutes, until crispy and brown.
 Make sure the chicken does not steam!!
 Remove chicken and set aside.

-Remove and reserve most of the oil from the pan, until only a thin coat remains.
+Remove and reserve most of the oil from the pan, until only a thin coat remains, about 1-2 Tbsp.
 (You can use the reserved fat later on if the pan gets too dry.)

 Add mushrooms.
 Saute until brown on all sides.
 Remove and set aside.

-Add onion, celery, bacon, oregano, thyme, chile flakes.
-Add a pinch of salt and cook until softened, for a good 15 minutes.
+Add onion, carrots, celery, bacon, oregano, thyme, chile flakes.
+Add a pinch of salt and cook until softened, for a good 10-15 minutes.
 If the pan gets too dry or dark, add some reserved fat and lower heat.

 Mix in the fresh herbs into the mixtures, reserving some for garnish.
 Taste and adjust seasoning, adding more salt and pepper if needed.
 Serve with mashed potatoes, polenta, white bean puree, or crusty bread.